Astral Chain: Story

-After another wave of Chimera attacks occur, Neuron is forced to provisionally release the Player to combat them.
+After another wave of chimera attacks occur, Neuron is forced to provisionally release the Legionis to combat them.
 Jena stages a large scale invasion of the Ark, announcing her intention to save humanity by merging Earth with the Astral Plane, which serves as a collective memory bank of humanity.
 The skirmish leaves Neuron's headquarters defenseless, allowing Jena to infiltrate it and take Yoseph hostage.
-The twins arrive to rescue Yoseph, causing Jena to power herself up with Blue Evolve before battling the Player.
-During the battle, the Player unwittingly ends up fully merging with their Legion and goes berserk, attacking Akira.
-Jena distracts the transformed Player and sacrifices herself in the process, warning them that this is the true form of their Legion's power.
-Yoseph then calls in the Ravens—a newly created task force of Legion users—and orders them to kill the Player, causing them to fall off an overpass.
+The twins arrive to rescue Yoseph, causing Jena to power herself up with Blue Evolve before battling the Legionis.
+During the battle, the Legionis is fatally wounded and dies.
+This causes their Legion to merge with them to resurrect them, but the resultant fusion goes berserk, attacking Akira.
+Jena distracts the transformed Legionis and sacrifices herself in the process, warning them that this is the true form of their Legion's power.
+Yoseph then calls in the Ravens—a newly created task force of Legion users—and orders them to kill the Legionis, causing them to fall off an overpass.

-The Player wakes up back in their human form, having been rescued by Hal and Olive, and brought into a hiding place in Zone 09.
-Hal explains that Yoseph has largely replaced Neuron with the Ravens and is actively hunting the Player, accusing them of treason.
-While carrying out a covert rescue operation to retrieve Brenda from Neuron, the crew are confronted by Akira, who tries to convince the Player to return to Neuron, but they are ambushed by the Raven unit, revealing themselves to be clones of Akira.
-The Ravens attack Akira, causing Akira to inadvertently merge with their Legion and go on a rampage.
-To stop Akira, the Player willingly merges with their own Legion and manages to knock Akira back into their human form.
+The Legionis wakes up back in human form, having been rescued by Hal and Olive, and brought into a hiding place in Zone 09.
+Hal explains that Yoseph has largely replaced Neuron with the Ravens and is actively hunting the Legionis, accusing them of treason.
+While carrying out a covert rescue operation to rescue Brenda, also a fugitive, from the Ravens, the crew is confronted by Akira, who tries to convince the Legionis to return to Neuron.
+However, they are ambushed by the Ravens, who reveal themselves to be clones of Akira, who they quickly kill at Yoseph's command.
+As with the Legionis, Akira is saved from death by their Legion, and their own fusion goes on a rampage.
+To stop Akira, the Legionis willingly merges with their own Legion and—now in control of their fusion—manages to beat them back into human form.

-Wanting to find out and stop Yoseph's plans, the twins stage an assault on his lab.
-After being confronted, Yoseph uses the Ravens as a catalyst to create the ultimate Legion, Noah, and merges himself with it, intending to absorb all life on Earth in order to become a god.
-Akira ends up being absorbed into Noah while trying to protect the Player.
-The Player battles Noah and weakens him enough to allow Akira to temporarily seize control of Noah's body, allowing the Player to destroy Noah, but killing Akira in the process.
+Wanting to find out and stop Yoseph's plans, the twins stage an assault on the ARI.
+Suffering a mental breakdown after finding multitudes of more clones there, Akira leaves the Legionis behind.
+When they catch up, they fight to a stalemate, after which Yoseph appears.
+He uses the clones as a catalyst to create the ultimate Legion, Noah, and merges himself with it, intending to absorb all remaining life on Earth in order to become a god.
+Akira, protecting the Legionis, is absorbed into Noah alongside the clones.
+The Legionis battles Noah, weakening him enough to allow Akira to seize control of Noah's body, which allows the Legionis to destroy Noah at the cost of Akira's life.